What Is the Maximum Amount for Small Claims Court?

 2. Look for a section titled “filing limits,” “claim limits,” or “jurisdictional limits.”

 3. If the website is unclear, call or visit the court clerk’s office directly.
-Clerks cannot give legal advice, but they can confirm the current filing threshold and tell you whether your claim type qualifies.
+Clerks cannot give legal advice, but they can confirm the current filing threshold and whether your claim type qualifies.

 4. Check when the page was last updated.
 If it has not been reviewed recently, cross-reference with a second official source.